Does everything really ‘happen for a reason’?

 The subtext of ‘everything happens for a reason‘ needs to be examined.

-Why just say this to someone unless we understand what might be inferred, and what might this phrase trigger in their mind?
+Why just say this to someone unless we understand what might be inferred.
+What might this phrase trigger in their mind?

 It can be easy to mix up the ‘everything…’ phrase with the results of karma.